By Miranda Plunkett

 From Rye, Ashford International is a 40 minute drive where The Eurostar train zips cars and passengers to Calais, northern France in less than an hour.
 After a fish and chip lunch in England you can be seated at a 2-star Michelin restaurant in the walled town of Montreuil-sur -Mer for dinner.
 Monsieur Tim, the English owner of Maison 76, an idyllic boutique hotel with only four bedrooms in a stunningly converted townhouse, will plan your culinary itinerary.
 Integral to the setting up of the town’s gastronomic status he goes out of his way to ensure his guests experience all the area has to offer.
 This might include a lunchtime visit to Le Crotoy on the coast for a bowl of moules frites.
 Victor Hugo was Montreuil’s literary notoriety.
 He chose the town for the setting of Les Miserables, no doubt inspired by its ramparts and cobbled alleyways.

-Miranda started off as a litigation lawyer in NYC and gradually changed her travel lust into a career working for a top travel specialist.
-Today she runs her own consultancy business and advises clients on all areas of travel from whom to travel with to preparing outline itineraries.
-She may be contacted at firstname.lastname@example.org.
+Miranda runs a high-end travel consultancy business, mlpdestinations.com, and advises clients on all areas of travel from whom to travel with to preparing outline itineraries.